IllusGrater/100BowlsOfCereal/README.md

 ## FAN ART FAIR USE GUIDELINE
 - All files uploaded in this repository are fan arts.
 - **YOU MAY**
-  - You may view/research this file for personal study only.
+  ・You may view/research this file for personal study only.
 - **YOU MAY NOT**
-  - You may NOT claim this work as your own.
+  ・You may NOT claim this work as your own.
-  - You may NOT redistribute/edit for public use.
+  ・You may NOT redistribute/edit for public use.
-  - You may NOT use this file for commercial purposes.
+  ・You may NOT use this file for commercial purposes.
 - **COPYRIGHT HOLDERS**
-  - Original [Umamusume Pretty Derby] © [Cygames Inc.].
+  ・Original [Umamusume Pretty Derby] © [Cygames Inc.].
-  - Artwork © [IllusGrater] - Shared for educational purposes only.
+  ・Artwork © [IllusGrater] - Shared for educational purposes only.